BenLorantfy/react-lift-props/README.md

   return <Step name="my step name" />
 }

+...

 <Stepper>
   <MyCoolStep />
 </Stepper>
 ```

 This let's you encapsulate properties of the sub components so that the parent component doesn't need to know about it's details.
 It also let's you re-use components, group components, and all the other benefits of composition.
+For a more in-depth explanation of why this library exists, check out the [medium post](https://medium.com/@benlorantfy/introducing-react-lift-props-490ee7cd958).

+## Docs
+- Check out the usage [docs](./docs) here

 ## Roadmap
 - Add support for React DOM